The Myths of Education:

 The biggest drawback to these different assessments is that they are more difficult to quantify how much learning has been accomplished.
 This is the main reason why schools rarely leave the tip of the iceberg.

 My personal favorite reason to use these meaningful approaches is that the students are more likely to take an interest in the topic and to have a desire to know more and to master subjects.
 It turns them into autodidacts and lifelong learners!!

 no child is left behind.

 Some people feel that the first step to increase a child's intelligence is to raise the standards and then to make sure that all children perform according to those standards.

 But standards – no matter how high – are nothing more than a compilation of information that the average child should be able to learn within a given year.
 Personally, I'm not interested in a classroom of average children.
 I believe that there is no such thing as a standard child.
 Even if there were, I wouldn't want my child to be standardized!
 Sadly, with the “no child left behind” attitude, the schools spend way too many resources on making sure that the children do not fall behind.
 This creates a situation where children are constantly struggling to keep up.
 I believe that every child has special abilities.
-But if all their time is spent in catching up, they won't have time to enhance their special skills that make them unique.
+But if all their time is spent on catching up, they won't have time to enhance their special skills that make them unique.
 And if their special abilities continue to be ignored, they may come to believe that they are not good enough, leading them to devalue and possibly even lose their best qualities.